wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 Notably, grouping in GNU `diff` uses escaped parenthesis `\(`, `\)`, which is what our test harness uses.
 Whereas BSD `diff` uses the more conventional unescaped version `(`, `)`.
-If I edited the `diff_pdf` function to remove the escaped parens then the test suite passed.
+If I edited the `diff_pdf` function to remove the escaped parenthesis, then the test suite passed.
 I didn't want to carry this change specifically for my environment though.
 For various reasons I also didn't come up with a satisfying way to automatically switch syntax, so I [packaged GNU diffutils][diffutils].
 Our test runner is already set up to prefer using a